JoeStrout/minibasic/README.md

 - expression parsing including all standard operators
 - support for multiple statements on one line, separated by `:`
 - one-dimensional arrays
+- weird PRINT syntax that lets you just list expressions with no delimiters between them
 - program management:
   - `NEW`
   - `LIST` (note: not yet with range of line numbers)